-Table 4: Implementation Costs
+Table 3: Implementation Costs

-Title FTE FY25 Estimate per FTE Total Cost Description Project Manager 1.5 \$129,146 \$193,719 HRMS and payroll changes, due to the size of this program and HRMS changes we will need full time support to keep the team on track to support this program Business Analyst 2.5 \$111,535 \$278,838 HRMS Payroll changes that are coded and logged into the system to meet the data reporting requirements that are expected with this program Labor/Employee Relations 2 \$164,697 \$329,394 Collective bargaining, this program will have a significant impact on our collective bargaining contracts and require immediate review and negotiation to coordinate current leave benefits with the state benefit

-Employee Relations 1 \$164,697 \$164,697 Informing local HR teams, training supervisors, employees HR Leaders 1 \$176,109 \$176,109 Ongoing consultation with University Senate bodies regarding change Communications & Staff 1 \$93,925 \$93,925 Employee communications, posting requirements, printing and communications to provide support to all employee types across the system Vendor Management 1 \$135,017 \$135,017 Review of vendor contracts for medical and disability leaves, redesign, bidding Total 10 \$1,371,699
+Title FTE FY25 Cost Estimate Per FTE Total Cost Description Project Manager 1.5 \$129,146 \$193,719 HRMS and payroll changes, due to the size of this program and HRMS changes we will need full time support to keep the team on track to support this program Business Analyst 2.5 \$111,535 \$278,838 HRMS Payroll changes that are coded and logged into the system to meet the data reporting requirements that are expected with this program Labor/Employee Relations 2 \$164,697 \$329,394 Collective bargaining, this program will have a significant impact on our collective bargaining contracts and require immediate review and negotiation Employee Relations 1 \$164,697 \$164,697 Informing local HR teams, training supervisors, employees HR Leaders 1 \$176,109 \$176,109 Ongoing consultation with University Senate bodies regarding change Communications & Staff 1 \$93,925 \$93,925 Employee communications, posting requirements, printing and communications to provide support to all employee types across the system Vendor Management 1 \$135,017 \$135,017 Review of vendor contracts for medical and disability leaves, redesign, bidding Total 10 \$1,371,699

-Table 5: Ongoing Maintenance Costs
+Table 4: Ongoing Program Maintenance

-Title FTE FY25 Estimate per FTE Total Cost Description Business Analyst 1 \$119,480 \$119,480.00 System updates, monthly and annual reporting data along with compliance monitoring Employee Relations 0.1 \$176,427 \$17,643.00 Addressing employee questions, unforeseen issues, this will continue to affect collective bargaining HR Contact Center 1 \$72,909 \$72,909.00 Call center support training and tools to support employee use of the program Payroll 2 \$97,740 \$195,480.00 Payroll maintenance the ongoing updates that will be needed to ensure data needs are supported for employee leave Total 4.1 \$405,512.00
+Title FTE FY26 Cost Estimate Per FTE Total Cost Description Business Analyst 2 \$119,480 \$238,960 System updates, monthly and annual reporting data along with compliance monitoring Employee Relations 0.1 \$176,427 \$17,643 Addressing employee questions, unforeseen issues, this will continue to affect collective bargaining HR Contact Center 1 \$72,909 \$72,909 Call center support training and tools to support employee use of the program Payroll 2 \$97,740 \$195,480 Payroll maintenance the ongoing updates that will be needed to ensure data needs are supported for employee leave Local HR Support 4 \$93,925 \$375,700 There will be a significant amount of day-to-day support needed to assist both employees and 34 HR Leaders across the UMN system to accurately account for and enter data.
+Work also includes Onboarding W2/I9 and employee training.